 29. The Great Pacific Garbage Patch is an accumulation of harmful plastics.

-Did you know that there is a litter pile in the Pacific Ocean called the Great Pacific Garbage Patch, bigger than the size of South Africa?
+Did you know that there’s a litter pile in the Pacific Ocean called the Great Pacific Garbage Patch, bigger than the size of South Africa?
 All of this accumulated plastic can have harmful effects on the plants and animals of the ecosystem.

 30. Numerous ships and planes have mysteriously disappeared in the Bermuda Triangle.

-While some say the Bermuda Triangle is only a legend, there have been several cases where ships and planes have mysteriously vanished from the area.
+While some say the Bermuda Triangle is only a legend, there’ve been several cases where ships and planes have mysteriously vanished from the area.
 Another strange fact is that compasses are reported to malfunction in the region, creating chaos for sailors.

 Learn More: Easy Geography For Kids